forseti-security/forseti-security/modules/core/inventory/index.md

     Here's an example of [flattening the data structure](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/google/cloud/security/inventory/pipelines/load_projects_pipeline.py#L32)

-6. Load the flattened data into database table
+6. Load the flattened data into database table.
      For an example of steps 3 through 6 see this [PR](https://github.com/GoogleCloudPlatform/forseti-security/pull/165)